strongloop/zone/README.md

 });
 ```

-You can use a zone can as a promise too:
+You can also use the `then` and `catch` methods, as if it were a promise.
+Note that unlike promises you can't currently chain calls callbacks.

 ```js
 zone.create(function MyZone() {